JaredLBailey/JaredLBailey.github.io/_posts/2023-05-14-chi-square-test.md

 <br>
 #### Bringing Topics Together
-In a Hypothesis Test researchers test the Null Hypothesis.
+In an A/B Test researchers test the Null Hypothesis.
 They do so by collecting evidence, and using that evidence to determine a p-value.
 This p-value is measured against the Acceptance Criteria to determine whether to reject or fail to reject the Null Hypothesis.

-If the Null Hypothesis is rejected, it is done so in favor of the Alternative Hypothesis.
+If the p-value is less than or equal to the Acceptance Criteria, then researchers reject the Null Hypothesis in favor of the Alternative Hypothesis.
+In this case researchers determine that there is a statistically significant difference of the metric measured between groups A and B.

+If the p-value is greater than the Acceptance Criteria, then researchers fail to reject the Null Hypothesis.
+They determine that the difference in metric measurements between groups A and B is the result of random chance or low sample size.

 <br>
 #### Types of Hypothesis Test

-There are many different types of Hypothesis Tests, each of which is appropriate for use in differing scenarios - depending on a) the type of data that you’re looking to test and b) the question that you’re asking of that data.
+There are many different types of Hypothesis Tests.
+The type of test best suited for an experiment depends on they type of data being used and the question that the researcher asks.

-In the case of our task here, where we are looking to understand the difference in sign-up *rate* between two groups - we will utilise the Chi-Square Test For Independence.
+The mailer campaign measures the difference in signup rates between two groups, which makes the chi-square test for indepence an acceptable test choice.

 <br>
 ### Chi-Square Test For Independence